 Note: the BCA provides quotes for consents and they must justify their cost.
 It’s absolutely within your rights to request a full break-down of these costs if not provided.

 The laws are there to protect everyone and ensure safe and healthy communities.
-You also have a right to live your desired lifestyle and to choose an alternative system that is safe and effective at treating waste.
+You have a right to live your desired lifestyle and to choose an alternative system that is safe and effective at treating waste.
 The authorities are there to help you achieve this safely.
-Remember that throughout the whole consent process, it’s rightful that the appointed authorities work with you and your goals to achieve a mutually beneficial outcome.
+Remember that throughout the whole consent process, it is rightful that the appointed authorities work with you and your goals to achieve a mutually beneficial outcome.

 It has been noted that in many cases a casual or general enquiry to the BCA may result in informal negative feedback and discouragement from applying for any alternative sanitary treatment system.
 It may depend on who you get to speak to.
 On the other hand, if you make an application which demonstrates compliance with the relevant building code and regional plan rules, the BCA is obliged to grant consent.
-However, it may require an expert report or imposed conditions.
+However, it may require an expert's report (wastewater engineer) or imposed conditions.

-In the event that you find the consent authorities have declined your application for building or resource consent and you are unhappy with their reasoning, it’s best to discuss with them the issues and try to come to a resolution.
+In the event that you find the consent authorities have declined your application for building or resource consent and you are unhappy with their reasoning, it is best to discuss with them the issues and try to come to a resolution.
 If this is not achieved and you still feel that the consent authorities are unreasonable, you can seek to get a resolution with the Department of Building and Housing by applying for a determination.
 The average costs for this process is around $300.

 Certain toilets within our range carry full certification and are supported by a legitimate building standard (AS/NZS 1546.2:2008 On-site domestic wastewater treatment units – Waterless composting toilets).

 You can purchase a copy from the Standards website for personal use.
-See link AS/NZS 1546.2:2008 On-site domestic wastewater treatment units – Waterless composting toilets
+See link: AS/NZS 1546.2:2008 On-site domestic wastewater treatment units – Waterless composting toilets

 Systems that carry a certification against the standard should pass the consent process easily with very little cost.